Denominations

 Denominations of Tibetan Buddhism

-Several Tibetan Buddhist traditions once existed, but the popularity of the various groups rose, fell or disappeared as they became allied with different rulers; as they were absorbed one by another, or as a lineage of transmission of specialized teachings faded.
-Nowadays there are four main ones: Nyingma, Sakya, Kagyu and Kadampa (also called Gelug.)
+Several Tibetan Buddhist traditions once existed, but the popularity of the various groups rose, fell or disappeared as they became allied with different rulers.
+They were also absorbed one by another, and some lineages' transmission of specialized teachings faded.
+There are generally considered to be four main ones: Nyingma, Sakya, Kagyu and Kadam (widely called Gelug.)

-The ancient pre-Buddhist Bon (pron. beun) tradition was also influenced by Buddhism and therefore it is sometimes included as a fifth "school."
+Also, since the ancient pre-Buddhist Bon (pron. beun) tradition has been greatly influenced by Buddhism over several hundreds of years, it is sometimes included as a fifth "school."

 Family Ties